maxwlang/accomplice-v2/readme.md

 ## Commands (Incomplete)
 - /leaderboard
-    - synchronize <confirm> (channel?) - (guild admin) Removes all indexed message states for the guild and re-gathers it.
-Useful if data is incorrect.
+    - synchronize (channel?, confirm?) - (guild admin) Re-synchronizes message history for the guild or a specific channel.
 - /priority - Configures guild priority.
 High priority guilds are serviced first under load.
     - set - Sets a guild as priority.
     - remove - Removes a guild from priority.